jessabean/100-javascript-projects/README.md

 ## The Rules

-1. I will do 100 small Javascript projects.
+1. I will do 100 small JavaScript projects.
-2. Projects may take multiple days to complete.
-3. I will not get distracted by trying to visually design my projects.
-The goal is to learn Javascript.
+2. There's no time limit on how long an individual exercise can take.
+3. Perfect is the enemy of good.
+I will not be afraid of making mistakes.
 4. I will ask for help when I need it.
-5. I will try to use "vanilla JavaScript" whenever possible.
-5. I will not feel bad for using jQuery, CoffeeScript, or any other JS-related language/framework when I feel like it.

 ## The Projects